-By the end of the placement and with guidance, students are expected to demonstrate analysis and application in order to develop skills to:
+By the end of the placement and with minimal supervision, students are expected to demonstrate evaluation and clinical reasoning in order to be competent to:

 - 1. Incorporate research and evidence to improve practice. - 2.
 Be aware of administration for the practice area.